Have you ever seen Japanese children, dressed in kimonos, visiting shrines in this season?

 Have you ever wondered why we have such an event?
 Here are the answers!
 You’ll know all about “Shichi-Go-San” soon.

 It is an event in which boys who are three and five, counting in the old Japanese way and girls who are three and seven go to shrines to give thanks for their healthy growth and pray for happiness and long lives.

 It is said to have originated in the Heian Period amongst court nobles who would celebrate the passage of their children into middle childhood.
 The ages three, five and seven are consistent with Japanese numerology, which dictates that odd numbers are lucky.

-It used to be on the 15th of November in the old calender.
+It used to be on the 15th of November in the old calendar.

 People used to say that the 15th is the day on which devils don’t walk around, so they said that it is a good day for doing things.

-Also the 15th is the full moon day.
-November is the month for thanking gods about the harvest, so people started to go to shrines to give thanks for the harvest and children’s healthy growth at the same time.
+Also, the 15th is the full moon day.
+November is the month for thanking gods for the harvest, so people started to go to shrines to give thanks for the harvest and children’s healthy growth at the same time.

 Parents hope for children’s long lives, that’s why the candy is long (about a diameter of 1.5cm and 1m long).
 White and red (actually the candy color is pink) are auspicious colors.
-The bag for the candies had pictures of a crane, a tortoise, pine trees, bamboos, Japanese apricot trees (ume) and other auspicious things.
+The bag for the candies had pictures of a crane, a tortoise, pine trees, bamboo, Japanese apricot trees (ume), and other auspicious things.

 A candy peddler who was called Shichibe started to sell Chitose-ame.
 “Chitose” means “one thousand years old”.
 This lucky name made this candy a big hit.